$5,595 | Completing Grades 6–8

 Passport

-Not needed for this program.
+Not needed for this program for US citizens.

 • Device-Free Philosophy